yostane/lectures/docs/blog/posts/kotlinscript.md

 - The OAuth proxification guide for frontend developers with Microsoft EntraID
 - Gemini, but the other one
 ```

+Kotlin scripts created with `*.main.kts` is a straightforward way to write and execute Kotlin scripts.
+It is available out of the box with the Kotlin compiler.
+However, I found the DX still not ideal for three reasons.
+First, the `*.main.kts` file is currently only supported by IntelliJ IDEA (and I had to restart the IDE to get the dependency recognized).
+Second, I was not able to run the scripts with the `./script.main.kts` command because of an `env: kotlin\r: No such file or directory` error which prevents the scripts from running this way.
+I had to resort to using the `kotlin script.main.kts` command instead.
+Lastly, the status of this feature is still experimental, meaning that things may change in the future.
+To prove that, JetBrains has written a blog post about [the current state of Kotlin scripting by the end of 2024](https://blog.jetbrains.com/kotlin/2024/11/state-of-kotlin-scripting-2024/) which initially some provoked some doubts misunderstanding about the future of official Kotlin scripting support.
+In the end, it was just a feedback about other less successful and relevant scripting features being dropped.
+To read more about the current state of official Kotlin scripting, pelase read [InfoWorld](https://www.infoworld.com/article/3613358/kotlin-to-lose-scripting-features.html), and [Martin Bonin](https://mbonnin.net/2024-11-21_state-of-kotlin-scripting/) posts about the current state of Kotlin scripting.

+In addition to the official `*.main.kts` scripting, there are two other popular ways to write Kotlin scripts: using *kscript* and *JBang*.

 ## Scripting with kscript